Published 03. Apr. 2020

 When everyone starts talking in an online meeting, it can be easy for some attendees to get lost in the conversation and not hear everything.
 Appointing someone to take the meeting minutes that’s shared after the meeting will help remind everyone of the main key points of the meeting.
 Ideally, the chairperson would be the one to take the meeting minutes but you can appoint anyone who is up to the task.

 6. Leading And Steering Conversations

-If you’re doing a 1-2-1 virtual meeting, you can easily keep track and lead the conversation.
-However, if you’re running a virtual meeting with a lot of attendees, you’ll need someone to keep everyone focused.
+If you’re doing a 1-2-1 online meeting, you can easily keep track and lead the conversation.
+However, if you’re running an online meeting with a lot of attendees, you’ll need someone to keep everyone focused.
 The chairperson who runs the agenda should also keep the time – also be ready to park items if the discussion flows to the outside of the core topic – and get back to this separately with the people needed.
 That way, no matter where the conversation goes, you can always come back to the main topic.

 7. Keep Everyone Involved

 Online meetings offer great flexibility in that you can have as many people as possible in the meeting itself.
 But, if there are too many people in a meeting, you’re bound to have someone who’s not able to contribute as much or be as active in the discussion.
 Make sure that everyone is actively participating – those who do not comment, have the chairperson (or you) actively ask their point of view on the topic/discussion.